3DStreamingToolkit/docs-3dstk/large-scale-tutorial.md

 9. Modify/add QA tasks for Windows/Rendering pool creation
 10. Run the Web project, locally or in the cloud
 11. Invoke the Cloud3DSTKDeployment endpoints with HTTP POST
+12. Setup auto scaling with api/orchestrator endpoint
-12. Browse the Batch account using the Portal or Batch Explorer
+13. Browse the Batch account using the Portal or Batch Explorer
-13. Connect the clients to the VMs
+14. Connect the clients to the VMs

 Extra customization:
 * Customizing your Compute Nodes